oldguard149/online-bookstore/README.md

 # online-bookstore
-An online bookstore that using express, angular and a simple recommendation model to recommend similar books.
+An online bookstore that using express, angular, angular material and a simple recommendation model to recommend similar books.

 ## Installation